matter-labs/zksync-web-era-docs/docs/api/java/accounts.md

 ### `signTypedData`

-Signs typed struct using ethereum private key by EIP-712 signature standard.
+Signs typed-struct using Ethereum private key with the EIP-712 signature standard.

 #### Inputs and outputs